 All registered voters in the City of Duncanville may vote for the Mayor.
 Residents of Districts 2 and 4 may vote for their respective candidates.
 Anyone not currently registered to vote has until April 5, 2018, to register in order to cast a ballot in the May 5 election.
 Voter registration applications may be obtained at City Hall or the Duncanville Public Library.

 Questions concerning voter registration should be directed to the Dallas County Voter Registration Department at 214.637.7937.
 Additional information regarding the upcoming election may be obtained by contacting Duncanville’s City Secretary at 972.780.5017.

-There will be no trash or recycling services on Monday, September 4.
+There will be no trash or recycling services on Monday, January 1.
 There are NO MAKE UP DAYS for these services.
 Trash Service will resume on your next scheduled trash day and your Recycling Service will resume on your next scheduled recycling day.

 For more information, click here.

 The Duncanville Police Department is offering a Police Civil Service exam on Saturday, January 27, 2018.
 Individuals interested in a rewarding career in Law Enforcement are urged to fill out an interest card to be eligible for the civil service exam.

 The Duncanville Police Department has great opportunities in a variety of aspects of police work.
 If you are interested in a law enforcement career, submit an interest card by 3 pm on January 19, to be eligible for the exam on January 27.